-Degrees in this field provide students with a mix of technical and artistic training on industry-standard software and equipment to produce both 2-dimensional and 3-dimensional animations.
+Degrees in computer animation provide students with a mix of technical and artistic training on industry-standard software and equipment to produce both two-dimensional and three-dimensional animations.
 Undergraduate students gain hands-on experience with animation software in computer lab sessions.
-Most bachelor's programs culminate in a portfolio, which is essential for many job applications and for admission to a master's program in animation.
-At the master's level, students can choose specializations, like 3-D animation.
+Most four-year bachelor's degree programs culminate in a portfolio, which is essential for many job applications and for admission to a two-year master's program in animation.
+At the master's level, students can choose specializations, like 2-D animation, 3-D animation, digital imaging.
 Completion of a final creative project or thesis is usually required.

 Bachelor's Degree in Computer Animation

 Degrees in computer animation are available through Bachelor of Arts (B.A.), Bachelor of Science (B.S.) or Bachelor of Fine Arts (BFA) programs.
 Students learn a variety of essential skills, including drawing, storyboarding and modeling.
 Programs usually also teach students post-production, collaboration and implementation techniques.

 Applicants should expect to submit high school transcripts, standardized test scores and letters of recommendation to admissions committees.
 The strongest applicants will have aptitudes in computer science or art.

 Bachelor's degree programs in computer animation feature a heavy emphasis on practical, hands-on learning, which usually takes place in a laboratory setting in which students can work with necessary software.
 Here are some course topics that might appear in the curriculum:

 - Introductory 2-D animation

 - Digital imaging

 Master of Fine Arts (MFA) in Computer Animation